 In the absence of official information specifically authorizing videotaping, recording, or photography at a dance, music, theater, or other stage production or concert, students should assume that such activities are strictly forbidden.
 Productions always prohibit cameras inside the auditorium and always prohibit recording of any kind.
 In the event that a student violates restrictions on the presence of cameras, recording, taping, or photographing part or all of a production, the following may happen:

-- The student's camera or recording device may be temporarily confiscated. - The student must surrender the film or recording media immediately upon request by a University official. - The student may be expelled from the auditorium, theater, or concert hall without refund of any part of the admission the student paid for the ticket. - The student may be barred from attending future dance, music, or theater events. - The student may be subject to disciplinary action.
+- The student's camera or recording device, as well as it's contents may be temporarily confiscated by a University official. - The student may be expelled from the auditorium, theater, or concert hall without refund of any part of the admission the student paid for the ticket and may be barred from attending future dance, music, or theater events.

+• The student may be subject to disciplinary action.